inference-labs-inc/bits/bits/BIT-000X-proof-of-weights.md

 ## Reference Implementation

-[Omron] has served as a testing ground for proof of weights for the past four months, and through it many iterations have been implemented, tested and improved.
-Today, the subnet provides three proof of weights circuits for subnets 2, 27 and 48, with many more on the way.
-Please find attached reference implementations of each.
+[Omron] has served as a testing ground for proof of weights since June 2024.
+Through extensive testing and iteration, the subnet has developed robust proof of weights circuits for subnets 2, 27 and 48, with additional circuits in active development.
+The reference implementations below demonstrate production-ready circuits that have been battle-tested in a live environment.

 | Subnet    | Circuit Link                                                                                                                                                                                     |
 | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |